Join KD in the movement to build confidence in girls and women.

 - Only 4% of women think they are beautiful.

 Together we can make a difference!
 Kappa Delta created the Confidence Coalition in 2009 to address the many issues that diminish confidence in women and girls.
-It is an international movement that enables women and girls to stand up to peer pressure and media stereotypes, say no to risky behavior and abusive relationships, and put an end to relational aggression, such as bullying – on the playground and in the office.
+This international movement enables women and girls to stand up to peer pressure and media stereotypes, say no to risky behavior and abusive relationships, and put an end to relational aggression, such as bullying – on the playground and in the office.

-The Confidence Coalition is not one of Kappa Delta’s philanthropies, but rather a programming extension of the sorority’s commitment to inspiring women to reach their full potential.
-Each Kappa Delta chapter supports the platform of confidence and the Confidence Coalition’s efforts.
+The Confidence Coalition is not one of Kappa Delta’s philanthropies, but rather an initiative that supports the sorority’s commitment to inspiring women and girls to reach their full potential.
+Each Kappa Delta chapter participates in the Confidence Coalition by organizing confidence-building activities on its campus.